The Honor of the Queen: Plot summary

 Grayson soon learns that Masada has built an advanced base within Grayson's star system.
-Leading her ships and the remnants of the Grayson fleet, Harrington defeats a group of Masadan warships and captures a hostage who tells Harrington that there are female POWs at the base that he suspects they are being ill-treated.
-An assault follows and the Masadan base is captured, finding most of the prisoners executed and all the female prisoners horrifically brutalized.
+Leading her ships and the remnants of the Grayson fleet, Harrington defeats a group of Masadan warships.
+One of her prisoners tells Harrington that there are POWs at the base that he suspects are being ill-treated.
+An assault led by Harrington's Marines follows and the Masadan base is captured; they find most of the Manticoran prisoners executed and all the female prisoners horrifically brutalized.
 Harrington nearly performs an on-the-spot execution of the Masadan commander.

 On Masada, the Havenite advisers see that Masada's bid to conquer Grayson is doomed and try to pull out.
-However, the Masadans find out and seize control of the Saladin, which they have renamed Thunder of God.
-Captain Yu catches wind of the mutiny and pulls as many Havenite crewmembers off the ship as he can, leaving the Masadan fanatics in ownership of a Sultan-class battle cruiser that outguns Harrington's remaining ships.
+However, the Masadans find out and seize control of the Haven Sultan-class battlecruiser Saladin, which they have renamed Thunder of God.
+It's captain, Alfredo Yu, catches wind of the mutiny and pulls as many Havenite crewmembers off the ship as he can, leaving the Masadan fanatics in possession of a ship that outguns all of Harrington's remaining ships.

-Harrington calls for reinforcements, while she prepares to fight the Masadans.
-The Manticorans' superior tactical skills, and the Masadans' unfamiliarity with their ship, allow them to inflict much more damage on Thunder of God than they ought to have done, but Thunder of God by sheer weight of fire is able to destroy a ship and inflict equal damage on Fearless.
+Harrington calls for reinforcements while she prepares to fight the Masadans.
+The Manticorans' superior tactical skills, and the Masadans' unfamiliarity with their ship, allow them to inflict much more damage on Thunder of God than expected, but Thunder of God, by sheer weight of fire, is able to destroy a ship and inflict severe damage on Fearless.
 Manticoran reinforcements arrive in-system undetected.
-Despite knowing the outcome is hopeless, Harrington commits Fearless against Thunder of God hoping to do enough damage to prevent them from carpet bombing Grayson.
-In a desperate gamble, the Manticoran reinforcements distract the Masadan crew at a crucial moment and allow Fearless to deliver the killing blow.
+Despite knowing the outcome is hopeless, Harrington commits Fearless against Thunder of God hoping to do enough damage to prevent them from attacking Grayson.
+In a desperate gamble, the Manticoran reinforcements distract the Masadan crew at a crucial moment, allowing Fearless to destroy the larger ship.

-With Grayson secured, a joint Manticore-Grayson fleet attacks Masada and occupies the planet.
-The Havenite refugees from Saladin, led by Alfredo Yu, surrender to the Graysonites; several others defect, including Yu himself.
-Harrington recovers from the wounds sustained during the numerous battles and the attack, receiving a prosthetic eye.
-Protector Benjamin decorates her with the Star of Grayson and appoints her as Steadholder (governor) of a new fief on Grayson, allowing her to help Benjamin speed up his planned social reforms.
+With Grayson secured, a joint Manticore-Grayson fleet occupies Masada.
+Alfredo Yu and his Havenite refugees from Saladin surrender to the Graysonites; several defect, including Yu himself.
+Protector Benjamin decorates Harrington with the Star of Grayson and appoints her as Steadholder (governor) of a new fief on Grayson, allowing her to help Benjamin speed up his planned social reforms.
 Finally, the Manticoran government creates Harrington a Countess and names her a Companion of the Knights of King George.

 Analysis

-The Grayson society introduced in this book has been a subject of academic analysis by Steven Hrotic in his book Religion in Science Fiction.
+"The Grayson society" introduced in this book has been a subject of academic analysis by Steven Hrotic in his book Religion in Science Fiction.
 Hrotic writes that the Graysons represent "positive examples of a religion not because they lack flaws, but because they are willing to admit their flaws, and change".